noxthot/ss22_julia_workshop/pages/datascience/loading_data.md

 To get things more exciting, let us take a look at real data.
 [Stack Overflow](https://www.stackoverflow.com) provides [annual developer surveys](https://insights.stackoverflow.com/survey/).
 We will have a look at the latest available data set from [2021](https://info.stackoverflowsolutions.com/rs/719-EMH-566/images/stack-overflow-developer-survey-2021.zip).
 Please download this file and extract it into your workspace.
 Note that besides the actual data there is also a file which describes the contents of the dataset.

 The filename is `survey_results_public.csv` and the extension indicates that the file format is a [comma-separated values](https://en.wikipedia.org/wiki/Comma-separated_values) file.
 Thus, we need a package that is able to handle CSV-files.
 Luckily there is [CSV.jl](https://csv.juliadata.org/stable/) which makes it easy to load a file into a `DataFrame`.
-All we need to do is add and load `CSV` and read the data by using `DataFrame` as sink (second argument).
-Sink?
+All we need to do is adding and loading `CSV`.
+Then we can read the data by using `DataFrame` as `sink` (second argument). `sink`?
 How do we even know that such a thing exists?
 It is always good to consult the manual first:
 ```julia-repl
 pkg> add CSV
 [..]